Swara

 • Simplify each page by reducing unnecessary links and information

-• Redesign the case note experience specifically for ground workers — simpler, faster, and mobile friendly
+• Redesign the case note experience specifically for support workers — simpler, faster, and mobile friendly

 • Ensure client data is accessible and up to date for the admin team